Identification of Edge Disconnections in Networks Based on Graph Filter Outputs: Simulations

 \subsection{Experimental settings and methods for comparison}

-In all the simulations in this paper, the data was generated according to the measurement model from Subsection \ref{Measurements Model}, where the initial graph, $\mathcal{G}^{(0)} = (\mathcal{V}, \mathcal{E}^{(0)},\Wmat^{(0)} )$, were generated by using the Watts-Strogatz small-world graph model \cite{Watts}, with $N=50$ vertices, mean degree of $K=2$, and $|\mathcal{E}^{(0)}|=100$.
-The elements of the adjacency matrix, $\Wmat^{(0)}$, are independent uniform distributed weights in the range $[0.1,5]$.
+In the simulations in Subsections \ref{detection} and \ref{identification}, the data was generated according to the measurement model from Subsection \ref{Measurements Model}, where the initial graph, $\mathcal{G}^{(0)} = (\mathcal{V}, \mathcal{E}^{(0)},\Wmat^{(0)} )$, were generated by using the Watts-Strogatz small-world graph model \cite{Watts}, with $N=50$ vertices, mean degree of $K=2$, and $|\mathcal{E}^{(0)}|=100$. {Similar results were obtained for other random graphs, such as graphs generated by the stochastic block model.
+These results were omitted from this paper due to space limitations.} The elements of the adjacency matrix, $\Wmat^{(0)}$, are independent uniform distributed weights in the range $[0.1,5]$.
 The graph after the change is obtained by removing an arbitrarily chosen set of $r$ edges from $\mathcal{E}^{(0)}$.
 The output graph signals were generated by implementing \eqref{model}, where $\sigma_{\xvec}^2=1$.
 The graph filters from Table \ref{FT} were tested with parameters $\alpha=0.5$ and $\tau=0.2$.
 At least $1,000$ Monte-Carlo simulations were conducted to evaluate the performance in each scenario.

 The methods for comparison are as follows: